 He turned rivers into a desert, flowing springs into thirsty ground, and fruitful land into a salt waste, because of the wickedness of those who lived there.
 He turned the desert into pools of water and the parched ground into flowing springs; there he brought the hungry to live, and they founded a city where they could settle.
 They sowed fields and planted vineyards that yielded a fruitful harvest; he blessed them, and their numbers greatly increased, and he did not let their herds diminish.
 Then their numbers decreased, and they were humbled by oppression, calamity and sorrow; he who pours contempt on nobles made them wander in a trackless waste.
 But he lifted the needy out of their affliction and increased their families like flocks.
 The upright see and rejoice, but all the wicked shut their mouths.
 Let the one who is wise heed these things and ponder the loving deeds of the Lord. – Psalm 107:33-43

 The first part of this passage sounds like a headline from California during the recent droughts.
-I am not sure if California is more wicked than any other state, but many of powerful and prestigious people there do not publicly acknowledge or glorify God.
+I am not sure if California is more wicked than any other state, but many powerful and prestigious people there do not publicly acknowledge or glorify God.
 Does God allow droughts to get our attention?
+I do not know.

 The same God who can bring drought – to wake us from our slumber – has said that He wants to carry us like a son or daughter.
 Two very different sides of the same God…a God who can convert “fruitful land into a salt waste” and a God who can do just the opposite by turning “parched ground into flowing springs“.
 What determines God’s trajectory and choices when it comes to interacting with us humans?
 Why does He bring both drought and rain, and does what we are doing affect God’s choices?